zoltantoth0409/liferay-portal/readme/JSDOC_GUIDELINES.markdown

 ## Formatting and Building JSDoc

 Before committing any new or modified JSDocs, you should format your JS files first!
-This will automatically wrap your comments to the proper width format HTML tags, and line up JSDoc tags.
-Be sure to install Liferay's
-[Frontend Source Formatter](https://github.com/liferay/liferay-frontend-source-formatter)
+This will automatically wrap your comments to the proper width, format HTML tags, and line up JSDoc tags.
+Be sure to install Liferay's [Frontend Source Formatter](https://github.com/liferay/liferay-frontend-source-formatter) before proceeding.
-before proceeding.